 The following tables summarize our historical consolidated financial data for the periods presented and should be read together with "Management's Discussion and Analysis of Financial Condition and Results of Operations", and our consolidated financial statements and related notes appearing elsewhere in this prospectus.
-The summary historical consolidated statements of operations data for the years ended December 31, 2020 and 2019 have been derived from our audited consolidated financial statements and related notes included elsewhere in this prospectus.
-The consolidated statement of operations data for the three and six months ended June 30, 2020 and 2021 and the consolidated balance sheet data as of June 30, 2021 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus and have been prepared on the same basis as the audited consolidated financial statements.
-Our consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), and are presented in Canadian dollars except where otherwise indicated.
-The following information gives effect to the Share Consolidation.
+The summary historical consolidated statements of operations data for the years ended December 31, 2021 and 2020 have been derived from our audited consolidated financial statements and related notes included elsewhere in this prospectus.
+Our consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") and are presented in Canadian dollars except where otherwise indicated.
 Our historical results are not necessarily indicative of the results we expect in the future.